-Highlights in document Fields that are moved are highlighted in cyan
+Highlights in document

-New/changed fields are highlighted in yellow
+Fields that are moved relative to the previous float version are highlighted in cyan New fields relative to the previous version are highlighted in yellow

 The <data> section contains information from multiple sensors.
 Data from successive sensors are separated by a semicolon (';' = 0x 3b); the final sensor is terminated by a ';' (immediately preceding the \$ delimitor).